qmk/qmk_firmware/docs/feature_layouts.md

 - `default/` contains reference information regarding each Community Layout, which includes a default keymap for testing Community Layout support.
 - `community/` is typically used for storing local (to GitHub Repository) keymaps and community/user shared keymaps (e.g. Miryoku) for each respective Community Layout.

-QMK searches through all sub-directories in `layouts/`, so it's possible to have multiple repositories.

 To assist explanation of concepts, terms encapsulated in angled brackets are used.
 ```
 layouts/